make-cpp-nice/numerical-conversions/README.md

 ```
 Regardless of this setting the conversions to_signed_cast,  to_unsigned_cast, narrow_cast_to will not throw because they represent an intention to allow overflow to occur and exploit it.

-There is not much of a learning curve to using these conversions instead of static_cast and the result is something more readable, more informative, more type safe and that keeps hazards to numeric integrity more controlled and isible.
+There is not much of a learning curve to using these conversions instead of static_cast and the result is something more readable, more informative, more type safe and that keeps hazards to numeric integrity more controlled and visible.

+Please post any feedback or comments on [Comment and discussion](https://github.com/make-cpp-nice/numerical-conversions/discussions/1)